 “Ideally, you have this money set aside in a savings account to have it ready when you get to buying a home,” van Faassen says.

 If your parents or another family member is going to give you money for the down payment, make sure they do so at least three months before you start applying for mortgages.
-Lenders want to see a history or that it has been in your savings account for at least 90 days.
+Generally, lenders want to see a history or that it has been in your savings account for at least 90 days.

-What happens the week before closing on a house
+What happens before the closing

-“Once you go to the title company to execute all the required documents in the presence of a notary public and the seller has executed their portion of the documents as well, the escrow officer will forward all the closing documents to the buyer’s lender,” Martinez-Alvidrez says.
+“Once you go to the title company to execute all the required documents in the presence of a notary public, and the seller has executed their portion of the documents as well, the escrow officer will forward all the closing documents to the buyer’s lender,” Martinez-Alvidrez says.
 “Once the buyer’s lender verifies everything was executed and initialed correctly, they will authorize the title company to finalize the transaction and disburse funds once they have the wire transfer from the lender.
 That’s when the buyer can obtain his/her keys.”